ryantd42/NY-Legislative-Git/2023/A5468A-2023/bill.md

- Introduced by M. of A. GUNTHER, ZEBROWSKI, WALLACE, GLICK, SANTABARBARA, BUTTENSCHON,  OTIS,  SAYEGH -- read once and referred to the Committee on Consumer Affairs and Protection
+ Introduced by M. of A. GUNTHER, ZEBROWSKI, WALLACE, GLICK, SANTABARBARA, BUTTENSCHON,  OTIS,  SAYEGH -- read once and referred to the Committee on Consumer Affairs and Protection -- reported  and  referred  to  the Committee  on  Codes  --  committee  discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the general business law, in  relation  to  the  use  of voice recognition features

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: